Chapter 5:

 Elves Shoot Their Bows Sideways

 Passing through the city gates, Yumino felt as if he had stepped into a fantasy book.
-The tall walls, old houses, modestly dressed common folk, and bustling atmosphere seemed to be pulled out of children's books, but it was all real, so real that he could even smell it.
-Sadly, the small was less than pleasant.
+The tall walls, old houses, modestly dressed common folk, and bustling atmosphere were so real, so real that he could even smell it.
+Unfortunately, the smell was less than pleasant.

 "I must say, getting into the city was surprisingly easy.
 Are you not wary of ill-willed people?"